themactep/jct/README.md

 Creation rules:
   - create requires an explicit path
   - set may create a new file only with an explicit path
+  - import follows the same rule as set for its destination file; use an explicit path to create a new config
   - Using a short name that does not resolve will not create; the command exits 2 with guidance

 Examples: